 Our favourite way to ensure this is to START CONSERVATIVE, which means making each session feel easy and achievable enough that we can progress week after week.
 If you are unsure of how to do this, we recommend the following as a good starting point:

 REDUCE VOLUME AND INTENSITY and MAINTAIN FREQUENCY.
 What this means is, lower the amount of weight being lifted and the amount of overall sets being performed throughout each session, but still train for the same amount of days as you normally would.
 We recommend taking the numbers you were lifting before lockdown and halve them.
 So if your last set of squats was 5 reps for 5 sets, lifting 50kgs, then start your first session back with 25kgs.
 Not only are we are going to halve the amount of load lifted, we are also going to halve the amount of volume performed.
 So we are sure you are thinking how do I halve 5 sets?
 Again, be conservative and do 2 sets for the first week.
 So 2 sets of 25kgs.
 That will give you lots of room to progress week after week and keep your body from fatiguing and getting so sore that you aren’t able to continue to train efficiently and therefore progress.
-If this still seems overwhelming, don’t worry!
-When you SIGN UP for our FREE POST LOCKDOWN GYM PROGRAM that we have created for you, you will also have access to our Load Calculator to help you calculate how much weight you should be lifting.

 One of the most important factors when you’re getting back into training, is actually being able to train, so the focus in this time should be to STIMULATE NOT ANNIHILATE your body.
 We want to stimulate our muscles, but not get them so sore and fatigued that we are unable to continue to train for the rest of the week.
 To prevent this, we like to SPREAD THE WORKLOAD across the whole body.
 So rather than concentrating the workload on one body part for the session, which can cause too much muscle soreness and fatigue, we recommend spreading the workload out across the whole body, so do a little bit on each part of the body in each session.
 We recommend 1 or 2 sets on every body part in the session for the first week as you are easing back into training, which is a relatively low and manageable amount of sets per body part.
 In light of our above mentioned points, any more volume than this would increase the potential for muscle soreness and fatigue, which may interfere with the remainder of our scheduled sessions for the week.
 Remember, our aim is to have the ability to keep training, progressing and of course enjoying the process.